What is a host home?

 -

-Anyone with a spare room for a student can become a host home!
-(Home ownership is not required!
-Renters welcome!)
+Anyone with a spare room in their home can become a host home!
+Home ownership is not required!
+Renters welcome!

 -